-If they have concerns that the disclosure has not been acted upon appropriately they might inform the safeguarding governor of the school and/or may ultimately contact the children's services department.
+If they have concerns that the disclosure has not been acted upon appropriately, they might inform the safeguarding governor of the school and/or may ultimately contact the children's services department.
+Procedures to follow can be found within our complaints policy or whistleblowing policy.